-After I completed decluttering my clothes, I gradually moved to harder areas like books, home décor, and eventually digital pictures.
+After I declutted my clothes, I gradually moved to harder areas like books, home décor, and eventually digital pictures.

 It has been a long process but it’s one that has built small milestones along the way.
 These milestones have served as a reminder of where I began but also, that good relationships take a little effort every day.

 I would say I have decluttered about 75% of my belongings.

-Liberating is a good word to describe the happy feelings I get from getting rid of stuff.
+Liberating is a good word to describe the happy endorphins I get from getting rid of stuff.

-Is it all the exercise from decluttering providing endorphins?
+Is it the exercise from decluttering?
 Probably.
 Perhaps it’s having more space which feels like living in a fancy home décor magazine.
-Sure, why not?
+Hopefully.

 The feeling is addicting.
 I love that sugar high feeling that comes gliding in from purging goods from my home and mind.
 Instead of being a museum curator where I dust, catalog, and maintain a million items, I can do fun things like draw, hike, or work on my Life List.
 Is this that what it means to live the dream?

 Life is short.

 I am left with 24ish hours on the weekend.
 How do I want to spend my time?
 Spoiler Alert: it doesn’t rhyme with cleaning or maintaining.

 These are activities I prefer to replace with soul sucking adulting: going for a run by the river where I can watch geese heckle each other.
 Laughing at myself as I try to twist my tongue into a new French word.
 Crafting letters into something that someone will find pleasing to read.

-Spend less to live more has been a motto for decluttering and I. It’s something we value and invest in frequently.
+Spend less to live more has been my infrequent motto.
+It’s something to value and invest in, frequently.
 My life is worth more than how much I can spend.